CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 GPG is an asymmetric key management system that creates a hash for encryption from the public keys of all participants.
 In the initialisation process, GPG will generate a private and public key.
 The public key is saved in the `.gpg` folder under the user's email visible to everyone.
 The private key is saved in `~/.gnupg` and is protected by a password chosen by the user.

+To instal GPG on the mac, following command can be used: `brew install gnupg` and `gem install dotgpg` to install `dotgpg`, Ruby program that simplifies the usage of GPG.

-To add a developer into the authorised group, the developer needs to provide a public key from his machine, simply executing `dotgpg key` (TODO: other places you mntioned installing software and here as far as I can recall, you just dive in without mentioning which tool dotgpg is or how to obtain it; similarly you could also mention gpg is likely already installed on one's machine) will print the key.
+To add a developer into the authorised group, the developer needs to provide a public key from his machine, simply executing `dotgpg key` will print the key.
 This key must then be added by the already authorised person `via dotgpg add`.

 The file encrypted by GPG containing all project secrets can be then thoughtfully committed to the repository since only authorised developers who possess the private key can decrypt it.